 This page provides important information to speakers/presenters.
 If you are not a presenter at the Conference, the below information does not apply to you and you do not need to submit the forms.

-Thank you for agreeing to participate in the CAPM&R 66th Annual Scientific Meeting will be held on May 30 – June 2 in Whitehorse, Yukon.
-There will be a CanMEDS precourse in Dawson City on Tuesday, May 29.
+Thank you for agreeing to participate in the CAPM&R 67th Annual Scientific Meeting will be held on May 29 – June 1 in Ottawa-Gatineau.

 This event is an Accredited Group Learning Activity (Section 1) as defined by the Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada, and approved by the Canadian Association of Physical Medicine & Rehabilitation.
 You may claim a maximum of 20.0 hours (credits are automatically calculated).